 Studies have shown links between seasonal rainfall in West Africa and sea surface temperatures (SST) over the equatorial Atlantic Ocean (e.g. Lamb 1978a, Lamb 1978b, Ward 1998, Gu and Adler, 2004, Tipett and Giannini, 2006).
 Most of these studies found warm SSTs to favor rainfall in the Guinea coast region and cold SSTs to favor rainfall in the Sahelian region.
 Opoku-Ankomah and Cordery (1994) compared Atlantic equatorial SSTs and rainfall variability in Ghana, finding that warm SSTs over the equatorial Atlantic Ocean during the spring months to favor summer rainfall.
 Nguyen et al. (2011) also found variability in rainfall totals in the Guinea coast regions to be correlated with SSTs in the Atlantic and that SSTs over the Atlantic Ocean are important in determining the nature and variability of the coastal phase of rainfall in the region.

-Climate changes in response to an enhanced-greenhouse effect have been considered in terms of possible changes in long-term average conditions such as changes in mean temperature or rainfall (Mason and Joubert, 1997).
+Climate change in response to an enhanced-greenhouse effect have been considered in terms of possible changes in long-term average conditions such as changes in mean temperature or rainfall (Mason and Joubert, 1997).
 Using general circulation models (GCMs), several modelling groups have simulated increase in convective activity in enhanced-greenhouse experiments indicating a general increase in the frequency of high rainfall events and a decrease in the number of rain-days in the mid-latitudes (e.g. Noda and Tokioka, 1989 Whetton et al, 1993).
 In view of this, regions like the tropics where warmer sea-surface temperatures may be expected under greenhouse conditions, the percentage increase in precipitable water for a warming climate may be greater than in the higher latitudes.
 Over Ghana and West Africa the source of moisture for convection during the rainy season is largely oceanic (Cadet and Nnoli, 1979) and therefore the increase in available water vapor may be expected to result in increase convective rainfall.
 With a warming climate emerging, and moisture in the region of West Africa being associated with warm SSTs over the Atlantic, it is likely that there would be warmer SSTs over the equatorial Atlantic.
 This could limit rainfall mainly to occur over the oceans and in effect reduce the number of extreme rainfall events in Ghana and the Guinea coast region.

 There has been a problem of forecasting these extreme weather events on timescales less than 7 days in the West African sub-region (Khadi, 2009) and a good knowledge about the occurrence of these events and their causes will hopefully help forecasters issue warnings early enough for the prevention of such disasters that are associated with these events.
 The main aim of this chapter is to improve our understanding of the nature and variability of extreme rainfall events in Ghana.
 The chapter is organized as follows.
 After a brief overview of the various data sets used and the analysis methodology employed in Section 3.2, we present analysis of the daily rainfall for Ghana and classification of the three rainfall regimes in the country in section 3.3.
 The type of extreme events (i.e., single events and sequential events) and the inter-annual variability of extreme events will also be discussed in this section.
 In section 3.4 we focus on the relationship of the equatorial sea surface temperatures and the variability of extreme rainfall in Ghana for the years 2005 and 2008.
 A summary of major findings and final remarks are given in section 3.5.